xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 Total: 4 + (4+4) + (2+2+2+2) + 4 = 24 ports 100GE

+Note: it's also possible to use a NC57-MPA-2D4H-S in slot 1 with a 4x100G breakout, but we must port 0 in the MPA for that.
+{: .notice--info}

 ### 100GE ZR

 For future ZR/ZR+ use, with NC57-MPA-2D4H-S in all three MPA slots:
 - in slot 2 and 3, we will support two ports 4x100G ZR in Muxponder mode.
 - in slot 1, we will only support one port 4x100G ZR

+The 100GE ZR will NOT be supported in the fixed QSFP since they require QSFP-DD cages.

 ![4x100G-ZR.png]({{site.baseurl}}/images/4x100G-ZR.png){: .align-center}